 October Reading Wrap Up

-I read three ‘A’ books this month.
-I give ‘A’s to books that, regardless of genre, are complete page turners for me, that have me reading late into the night, suck me straight into the story and leaves me wanting more at the end; and of course, it should go without saying that I utterly recommend that you read it.
-If I give a high score to a book it means that it is a top example of whatever genre it belongs to.
-Someone else may turn their nose up at giving an ‘A’ to a light and fluffy romance, but if it is the best example of a light and fluffy romance then it is just as worthy of an ‘A’ than a dreary angst ridden book that wins some great literary award.
+Best Book(s) of the month: I only had one ‘A’ book this month.
+I give ‘A’s (or 5 stars) to books that, regardless of genre, are complete page turners for me, that have me reading late into the night, suck me straight into the story and leaves me wanting more at the end; and of course, it should go without saying, I utterly recommend you read it.
 If I give a high score to a book it means it is a top example of whatever genre it belongs to.
-So this month I had 3 top reads.
-These were – The Fairytale Curse by Marina Finlayson (YA Fantasy), The Art of Keeping Secrets by Rachael Johns (Women’s Fiction) and Spell Booked by Joyce & Jim Lavene (Cosy Mystery).
-However, I can only have one ‘Best’ book and this month it goes to THE ART OF KEEPING SECRETS by Rachael Johns – see review here.
+Someone else may turn their nose up at giving 5 stars to a light and fluffy romance, but if it is the best example of a light and fluffy romance then it is just as worthy of a 5 star score than a dreary angst ridden book that wins some great literary award.
+If I give a high score to a book it means it is a top example of whatever genre it belongs to.
+So this month it was PALACE OF TEARS by Julian Leatherdale, and I think unless something comes along that blows it out of the water – this will probably be my book of the year!

 Least Favourite Book(s):

 I say ‘least favourite’ because my lowest ‘score’ still means it is very readable, but for one reason or another I found it a bit of struggle to stay focused and finish.
-This month, there were two that fitted this description, so Longbourn by Jo Baker and The Fairy Wren by Ashley Capes are going to share the dubious honour of being my least favourite books this month.
-Please remember that this is just my personal opinion and you may find that they may very well be perfect for you.
+This month there were two books that fitted into this category – The Secret Chord by Geraldine Brooks and Touch not the Cat by Mary Stewart.
+Of these Touch not the Cat has won the dubious honour of being my least favourite book of the month.
+This is just my personal opinion and you may find that it may very well be perfect for you, and The Secret Chord is getting rave reviews elsewhere at the moment.

 Because I am an eclectic reader I read many different genres, sometimes at the same time!
-This month the different genres covered were Young Adult, Romance, Fantasy, Mystery, Paranormal, Historical (set over 50 years ago), Science Fiction, Dystopian, and General Fiction (not sure where to put it).
+This month the different genres covered were Young Adult, Romance, Mystery, Paranormal, Historical (set over 50 years ago), Contemporary Fiction (set in the last 50 years), General Fiction (not sure where to put it) and non-fiction.
 Many of the books were a blend of two or more genre.

-The Australian authors I read this month were Marina Finlayson, Ashley Capes and Racheal Treasure (they are all new authors for me as well) along with Rachael Johns, Ilsa Evans and Sharon Robards.
+The Australian authors I read this month were Steven Herrick, Julian Leatherdale (they are both new authors for me as well) along with Geraldine Brooks and Kate Forsyth.
 Just to clarify an Australian author is defined by me as either an Australian born author no matter where they live and write in the world now, or an author who currently lives and writes in Australia even though they have been born elsewhere.

 A (5 stars) = Excellent Stuff – a real page turner and hard to put down